Valorant Guide for Beginners – Part 3: Game Sense

 • Information from your team mates

-All these factors can give you clues about the of your opponents.
+All these factors can give you clues about the tactics of your opponents.
 If you can combine in Sherlock Holmes fashion, you will be able to react to situations accordingly and thus gain an advantage.

 If your teammates are of the more silent variety, the in-game sound is crucial.
-Turn off the music and crank up the effects – every little sound, whether it’s an opponent’s step or ability, can be vital information for you.
+Turn off the and crank up the effects – every little sound, whether it’s an opponent’s step or ability, can be vital information for you.

 Patience is also crucial.
 If you are frustrated, you run the risk of losing those.
 Often you run towards opponents regardless of losses and rely only on your motor skills.
 In Valorant, however, you let a large part of the game fall overboard this way.
 Stay calm and patient – think about how you can best defeat the enemies.